Skip to main content

 ModuleWhat it sends

-InventoryFinished goods added to stock
+InventoryFinished goods added to stock on production completion

 Common tasks